smartaline/tracker_benchmark/README.md

-This code library is for research purpose only.
+This part of code is the research content during the student period.
 We distribute our library under the GNU-GPL license.
 If you use this library or the dataset, please cite our paper:
 [1] http://en.cnki.com.cn/Article_en/CJFDTotal-XXWX201712012.htm.

 [2] https://doi.org/10.1016/j.ins.2019.02.043.